 Data Analysis

-All analysis will be completed in python to produce figures or a specific function will call on scripts written in R.
+All analysis was completed in python to produce figures or a specific function that will call on scripts written in R.

 IV.
 Results & Discussion

 Insert images, graphs, maps, charts, etc. here.
 Choose the most important results to highlight here.
 No word cap, but two to six pages is a good range.